canonical/rockcraft/docs/tutorials.rst

 Install packages slices into a ROCK
 ===================================

-In this tutorial you will create a lean ROCK that contains a fully functional OpenSSL installation, and you will verify that it is functional by loading the ROCK into Docker and using it to validate the certificates of the Ubuntu website.
+In this tutorial, you will create a lean ROCK that contains a fully functional OpenSSL installation, and you will verify that it is functional by loading the ROCK into Docker and using it to validate the certificates of the Ubuntu website.

 Prerequisites